 Under normal circumstances, your revision scales out by creating new instances

 to handle incoming traffic load.
 But when you set a maximum instances limit, in some

 scenarios there will be insufficient instances to meet that traffic load.
 In

-window, the request fails with a
+If no instances become available during the window, the request fails with a

-If your service cannot tolerate this temporary behavior, you may want to factor in a safety margin and set a lower max instances value.
+If your service cannot tolerate this temporary behavior, you may want to factor in a safety margin and set a lower maximum instances value.

 Idle instances and minimizing cold starts

-To manage the maximum concurrency of your Cloud Run services, see Setting concurrency.
+- To manage the maximum number of simultaneous requests handled by each instance, see Setting concurrency.

-To optimize your concurrency setting, see development tips for tuning concurrency.
+- To optimize your concurrency setting, see development tips for tuning concurrency.